 - European banks (Moving to dislike status due to a second round of lock-downs in many key eurozone countries; additionally, negative interest rates in Europe are very hard on bank profitability.) - Most municipal bonds (Both intermediate-term and long-term muni bonds have had big rallies with the Fed entering the market, rewarding those who followed our buy recommendation earlier.
-We are now moving munis to dislike due to our longer-term inflation concerns and also as a result of the present paltry yields.)

-- US dollar (The recent snap-back in the greenback provides an opportunity to shift into other currencies or enter hedge positions against the dollar.
-Its long-term outlook appears very challenging and it remains materially overvalued.) - Many semi-conductor tech stocks (We do have a number of semi holdings for Evergreen client; however, these were typically acquired far lower than where they trade today and overall this space appears generally over-valued with a few exceptions.) - Mid-cap growth - Floating rate bank loans (This refers to the junk variety; spreading bankruptcies and a big price recovery push this asset class back down into the dislike category.) - Lower-rated junk bonds
+We are now moving munis to dislike due to our longer-term inflation concerns and also as a result of the present paltry yields.) - US dollar (The dollar has been weak lately so a less bearish stance is appropriate.
+However, its long-term outlook appears very challenging and it remains materially overvalued.) - Many semi-conductor tech stocks (We do have a number of semi holdings for Evergreen client; however, these were typically acquired far lower than where they trade today and, overall, this space appears generally over-valued with a few exceptions.) - Mid-cap growth - Floating rate bank loans (This refers to the junk variety; spreading bankruptcies and a big price recovery push this asset class back down into the dislike category.) - Lower-rated junk bonds